idumattuadu/idumattuadu.github.io/projects.md

 You bring me joy<br>
 You make me smile<br>
-Out with you
+Out with you<br>

-I desire to travel many a mile<br>
+I desire to travel many a mile

 Glimpse of you bring me to deep thinking<br>

-And my dreary eyes they forget blinking<br>
+And my dreary eyes they forget blinking

 But when I am with you<br>
 The realisation is quite sudden<br>
-You are but a fruit forbidden!<br>
+You are but a fruit forbidden!